 Belair-Monange was chosen by Christian Moueix in the memory of Anne-Adele Monange.
 Anne-Adele Monange is the mother of Jean-Pierre Moueix and the grandmother of Christian Moueix and of course the great grandmother of Edouard Moueix.
 Anne-Adele Monange was the first woman from the Moueix family to settle in the village of Saint Emilion.
 This took place in 1931.

-2008 was the first vintage where the Moueix family were completely in charge of the vineyards, winemaking and marketing.
-It was also the vintage for the debut of their new label, displaying the newly rechristened Belair-Monange name on the label.
+2008 was the first vintage where the Moueix family was completely in charge of the vineyards, winemaking, and marketing.
+It was also the vintage for the debut of their new label, displaying the newly christened Belair-Monange name and logo on the label.
 More importantly, it was also the first strong wine produced at the property in decades.

 Chateau Belair Monange increased the size of their vineyards following the 2012 Classification of Saint Emilion.
-At that time, Chateau Magdelaine was officially merged into Belair-Monange, creating a larger estate.
+At that time, Chateau Magdelaine was officially merged into Belair-Monange, creating an even larger estate.